pypa/gh-action-pypi-publish/README.md

 you could also invent your own solution based on the distance to the latest tagged commit.

-You'll need to create another token for a separate host and then [save it as a GitHub repo secret][Creating & using secrets].
+You'll need to create another token for a separate host and then [save it as a GitHub repo secret][Creating & using secrets] under an environment used in your job.
+Though, passing a password would disable the secretless [trusted publishing] so it's better to configure it instead, when publishing to TestPyPI and not something custom.

 The action invocation in this case would look like:
 ```yml